 Food Truck Fundraiser: How to Run One for Schools and Nonprofits

 For chain restaurant options where supporters dine at a fixed location, see chain restaurants that do fundraisers.
-For other food ideas—bake sales, pancake breakfasts, chili cook-offs—see 10 food fundraising ideas.
+For other food ideas, such as bake sales, pancake breakfasts, and chili cook-offs, see 10 food fundraising ideas.

 How a food truck fundraiser works